On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: The construction of Thurston's parameters

 \begin{claim}\Label{MinimalRadius} Given a convex subset $V$ of $\C$, there is a unique round disk $D$ in $\C$ of minimal radius containing $V$. \end{claim} \begin{proof} Suppose, to the contrary, that there are two different round disks $D_1, D_2$ containing $V$ which attain the minimal radius.
 Then, clearly, there is a round disk $D_3$ of strictly smaller radius which contains $V$ (such that $D_3 \supset D_1 \cap D_2$ and $D_3 \sub D_1 \cup D_2$).
 This is a contradiction. \end{proof}

-\begin{claim}\Label{CenterInHull} The convex hull of $\bdr D \cap \ol{V}$ contains the center of $c$ with respect to the complete hyperbolic metric on $D (\cong \H^2)$ given by the conformal identification. \end{claim} \begin{proof} Suppose not; then the closure of $V$ is contained in the interior of a (Euclidean) half disk of $D$.
+\begin{claim}\Label{CenterInHull} The convex hull of $\bdr D \cap \ol{V}$ contains the center of $c$ with respect to the complete hyperbolic metric on $\,D (\cong \H^2)$ given by the conformal identification. \end{claim} \begin{proof} Suppose not; then the closure of $V$ is contained in the interior of a (Euclidean) half disk of $D$.
 Then one can easily find a round disk of smaller radius containing $\ol{V}$, \end{proof} Note that, by the inversion of $\CP^1 = \C \cup \{\infty\}$ about $\bdr D$ exchanges $\infty$ and the center of $D$, and it fixes $\bdr D$ pointwise.
-Therefore $\infty$ is contained in the convex hull of $\bdr D \cap \ol{V}$ in the interior of $\CP^1 \minus D$ contains $\infty$ with respect to the hyperbolic metric.
+Then, by Claim \ref{CenterInHull}, in the (conformal) hyperbolic metric on $D$, the convex hull of $\bdr D \cap \ol{V}$ contains the center of $D$.
+Therefore, by the inversion, in the hyperbolic metric on $\CP^1 \minus D$, the point at $\infty$ is contained in the convex hull of $\bdr D \cap \ol{V}$ in the interior of $\CP^1 \minus D$.